Money for learning 16-18

 Your family can also claim family benefits such as Child Benefit and Child Tax Credit.
 Please note: Child Tax Credit is being phased out and replaced by Universal Credit.

-Apprentices (those with a job with training) are paid at least the national minimum apprentice rate of £3.70 from April 2018, most earn a lot more (the rate will be reviewed in April 2019).
+Apprentices (those with a job with training) are paid at least the national minimum apprentice rate of £4.30 from April 2021, most earn a lot more (the rate is reviewed every April).

 Check out this page and view the Related services and External links section.